stopthrowingrocks/mathematics-in-lean/MIL/tactics.md

 - How to use `cases` and declare the variable name too?
 - What exactly does `<;>` do?
 - In lean, is it easy to separate what requires classical logic versus what doesn't?
+- Is there a notebook filetype for lean like .rmd or .ipynd?

 ## Wishes
 - I wish there was a way to autocomplete the structure of a proof with `sorry`s